ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 ## Creating custom builds with Online builder

-Although the CKEditor 5 WYSIWYG editor comes with handy {@link installation/advanced/predefined-builds predefined builds}, sometimes these predefined versions are not enough and a need for custom builds arises.
+Although the CKEditor 5 WYSIWYG editor comes with handy {@link installation/advanced/predefined-builds predefined builds}, sometimes these predefined bundled versions are not enough and a need for more customized  builds arises.
 Some of the reasons for creating custom builds are:

 * Adding {@link installation/advanced/plugins plugin-driven features} which are not included in the existing builds.
 * Removing unnecessary features present in a build.
-* Designing {@link installation/getting-started/configuration#toolbar-setup customized toolbar experience}.
+* Designing a {@link installation/getting-started/configuration#toolbar-setup customized toolbar experience}.
 * Changing the {@link installation/advanced/predefined-builds#available-builds editor type build}.
 * Changing the {@link features/ui-language localization language} of the editor.